dougeby/IntuneDocs/intune/use-docs.md

 ms.collection: M365-identity-device-management
 ---

-# Using the Microsoft Intune docs
+# Using the Intune docs

 This article provides information to help you search the Microsoft Intune docs for information, provide feedback for the Intune docs, and shows how you can quickly and easily contribute to the docs.